arp95/turtlebot_rrt/README.md

 roslaunch turtlebot_rrt demo.launch x:=4 y:=3 yaw:=0
 ```

-Above as you can see in the end I have given the x,y and yaw arguments in the command line.
+Above as you can see in the end, we have given the x,y and yaw arguments in the command line.
 This indicates the initial spawn position of the turtlebot in the gazebo environment.
 The coordinates are represented by (x,y) and the orientation is given by the yaw argument.
 Once you run the environment a second terminal will pop up in which you need to enter the following information:

 ```